edgedb/easy-edgedb/chapter13/index.md

 }
 ```

-Just like using `SELECT` on a type, if the output contains another type, property etc. we will just get an id.
-We will have to specify what we want there as well.
+Just like using `select` on a type, we will only get an id even if the output contains items such as other properties and links.
+So we will have to specify what we want to see there as well.

 So let's add some more to the query to get the information we want: